swaptacular/swpt_accounts/protocol.rst

   be the (``creditor_id``, ``debtor_id``) tuple.

-.. [#matching-adr] The corresponding `AD record`_ would have the same values for the fields included in AD records' primary key, as in the received message.
+.. [#matching-adr] The corresponding `AD record`_ would have the same values, as in the received message, for all fields included in the record's primary key.

 .. [#heartbeat-update] That is: the value of the ``last_heartbeat_ts`` field SHOULD be changed only if the value of the ``ts`` field in the